ldbc/lsqb/README.md

 ## Philosophy

-This is designed to be a simple benchmark.
-We do not provide auditing guidelines - it's the user's responsibility to ensure that the benchmark setup is meaningful.
+This benchmark is designed to be *simple* similarly to the [TPC-x "Express" benchmarks](http://www.vldb.org/pvldb/vol6/p1186-nambiar.pdf).
+In the spirit of this, we do not provide auditing guidelines – it's the user's responsibility to ensure that the benchmark setup is meaningful.